 Begin by selecting fresh or dried Sambucus nigra berries.
 Fill jar halfway with cleaned fruit – dried berries work year-round, while fresh ones offer seasonal versatility.
 Pour vodka (80 proof or higher) until berries are submerged, leaving one inch of space for expansion.

 Seal the container tightly.
 Give it a good shake to coat all berries.
 Store in a dark cupboard for 4-6 weeks, shaking every 3 days.
-Understanding how long to steep elderberry tincture is key, as this agitation boosts nutrient extraction.
+This agitation boosts nutrient extraction.

 | Mistake | Consequence | Solution |